sntsaac/weather_station/README.md

 Upon receiving the data, Adafruit IO performs two key functions:

-* **Data Logging:** Every single data point sent from my Pico is timestamped and permanently stored.
+* **Data Logging:** Every single data point sent from the Pico is timestamped and permanently stored.
 This builds a valuable **historical record** of environmental conditions.
 * **Visualization:** Adafruit IO automatically generates **dynamic, real-time graphs** for each feed.
-These visualizations allow me to remotely monitor trends, analyze patterns, and observe immediate changes in temperature and humidity from any web browser or mobile device, truly embodying the remote monitoring capability of IoT.
+These visualizations allow me to remotely monitor trends, analyze patterns, and observe immediate changes in temperature and humidity from any web browser or mobile device, showing the remote monitoring capability of IoT.

 ## Temperature